D1masKorom1slo/D1masKorom1slo/README.md

 - 👀 I’m interested in osapkgv
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...serghbsrthrs
+- 📫 How to reach me ...jyhfhtsdhrfght
 - 😄 Pronouns:ydtj
 - ⚡ Fun fact: hihihih